WillemEerland/teetool/README.md

 # setup the environment in Linux

+- download & install Anaconda from https://www.continuum.io/download
+- open terminal
+- navigate to Teetool directory

-> conda create -n teetool python=2.7 pytest pytest-cov mayavi numpy scipy
+> conda create -n teetool python=2.7 pytest pytest-cov mayavi numpy scipy matplotlib pyside

 > source activate teetool

-> pip install matplotlib

 > pip install .

-# notes for setting up in OSX
+# setup the environment in macOS

 as matplotlib requires a backend, it is easiest to replace